 Dinesh Balliah is the Director of the Wits Centre for Journalism.
-She is the former deputy public advocate of the Press Council of South Africa.
-She currently is chair of the board of the Health-e News Service.
-She also served as a member of the advisory committee member of the South African Media Innovation Project (SAMIP), run by the New York- based MDIF (Media Development Investment Fund).
-She is also a member of the editorial advisory committee at Newzroom Afrika.
+She is the former deputy public advocate of the Press Council of South Africa, and until very recently, chaired the board of the Health-e News Service.
+She also served as a member of the advisory committee member of the South African Media Innovation Project (SAMIP), run by the New York- based MDIF (Media Development Investment Fund), and of the editorial advisory committee at Newzroom Afrika.

 Over the last few years, Dinesh has participated as a judge for the Standard Bank Sikuvile Awards for Journalism Excellence, the Forum for Community Journalists Awards and Diageo Responsible Drinking Media Awards.